-In the memorise and full attention cell, the proportion of responses attributed to unconscious structural knowledge was 56%; the corresponding figure in experiment 1 was 81%.
-This is a large difference and significant, $\underline{t}(43) = 4.29$, $\underline{p} < .0005$.
-(The overall percentage correct classifications were virtually identical; 66% compared to 64%).
+In the memorize and full attention cell, the proportion of responses attributed to unconscious structural knowledge was 56%, but the corresponding figure in Experiment 1 was 81%.
+This is a large difference and significant, t(43) = 4.29, p < .0005.
+(The overall percentages of correct classifications were virtually identical; 66% compared with 64%).
 The materials were slightly different across the two experiments.
-Another factor is that in the memorise condition in experiment 2 people looked at a string and then copied it down once it had disappeared; in experiment 1 people copied the string down as it was presented.
-In experiment 1 the task was not presented even as a memorisation task.
-It may be that such simple exposure encourages maximally implicit learning compared to memorisation (cf Reber & Allen, 1978); this could be explored in future better controlled studies.
+Another factor is that in the memorize condition in Experiment 2, participants looked at a string and then copied it down once it had disappeared whereas in Experiment 1 participants copied the string down as it was presented.
+In Experiment 1 the task was not presented even as a memorization task.
+It may be the case that such simple exposure encourages maximally implicit learning compared with memorization (cf. Reber & Allen, 1978); this could be explored in future, better controlled studies.